Chuene100/MLOps_ModelDeployment_with_Docker/README.md

 ## Abstract

 This repo contains a project about classifying names, given a text of names from an upstream system we build a classifier to correctly classify content of names.
 The analysis and model building of this problem give us good results for provided dataset.
-I anticipate that with big data, the model will begin to learn some noise, hence, we can always resort to adjacent methods to Naive Bayes such as generative model.
+I anticipate that with big data, the model will begin to learn some noise.
 It will be interesting to deploy restricted Boltzmann machine in production.
 I have followed the MLOps practice from loading the data to deploying the model with docker containers.